'We Didn't See A Body': Baghdadi's Death Draws Doubts In Lands Where ISIS Ruled

 Some of the women in the camps say they regret joining ISIS.
 One Tunisian woman sends texts saying she is relieved Baghdadi is dead.
 "He will be rewarded with hell," she says.

-But she and some of the other women detained with her do not trust President Trump's account that Baghdadi died in a cowardly way, she says.
+But she and some of the other women detained with her do not trust Trump's account that Baghdadi died in a cowardly way, she says.
 "Nobody believes Trump's tales."

 Fatma Tanis and Jane Arraf reported in Mosul, Iraq; Daniel Estrin and Lama al-Arian reported in Beirut, Lebanon; and Alex Leff contributed from Washington, D.C.